-I just spent three weeks driving 800 miles around Sicily.
+I recently spent three weeks driving 800 miles around Sicily (working on our new Rick Steves Sicily guidebook, available now).
 And let me tell you, that’s no easy task.
 While touring Sicily by car is a smart, efficient approach for travelers, the timid and the uninitiated may find it challenging.
 Hold on, is “challenging” the right word?
 Hmmm.
 No, wait.
 I’ve got it: “Terrifying.”

 The trick to driving in Sicily is keeping in mind that you are driving in Sicily.
 It took me a few days to dispense with my preconceptions about things like obeying traffic signs, or why it’s a bad idea to triple-park in the middle of the street, or the importance of cars staying in their lanes (or, really, the very concept of “lanes”).
 Drivers who refuse to accept Sicily on Sicily’s terms will need to end each journey by popping a Xanax and prying their raw, white-knuckled, death-grip claws from the steering wheel.
 But, like with other things in Sicily, if you just sort of go numb and roll with it…you’ll be just fine.
 (Oh, and while you’re at it, spring for the zero-deductible insurance.
 Not joking.)